 3. Mission

-- a.
-MCLB Albany and tenants will develop, publish, train to, exercise and annually review site specific EAPs in order to prepare for, respond to and recover from the effects of all-hazards emergencies for all areas under their responsibility. - b.
-Every person working aboard MCLB Albany will be covered by a written EAP tailored to their work site; they will be briefed on the contents of the EAP, and will participate in EAP briefs and exercises to become familiar with responding to a wide range of emergencies.
+a.
+MCLBA and tenants will develop, publish, train to, exercise and annually review site specific EAPs to prepare for, respond to, and recover from the effects of all-hazards emergencies for all areas under their responsibility.

 4. Execution